SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

 5. Navigate to the `cnbBuild` step and change the values of **dockerConfigJsonCredentialsId** and the **containerImageName, containerImageAlias and containerImageTag**.
 ![cnbBuild](./cicd18.png)

+    If you are using a different container registry, modify the parameter `containerRegistryUrl` accordingly.

     For the parameter `dockerConfigJsonCredentialsId`, it should be the same value as the credential name given for the **Container Registry Configuration** credential created in [Get docker credentials](./README.md#get-docker-credentials), step 5.

     The parameters for the images must be changed with your docker registry name wherever mentioned.
 The preferred image versions must also be mentioned wherever relevant.
+Ensure these values match the ones mentioned in `chart/values.yaml`.

 <br>